 - Add your pasta and simmer for whatever the recommended cooking time is.
 If the liquid has reduced too much you may need to add some hot water.

-- Stir in the parsley and half the Parmesan and check the seasoning.
+- Stir in the parsley and check the seasoning.

-- Serve hot, topped with the rest of the cheese and some croutons if you like.
+- Serve hot, sprinkled with the cheese and some croutons if you like.